opencord/openolt/BUILDING.md

 sudo make prefix=/usr/local install
 ```

+**Edgecore ASXvOLT16/ASGvOLT64 build environment note** :

-Note1: The build environment has been validated with only Jessie 8.11.1 64bit AMD64 OS only.
+1. The build environment has been validated with only Jessie 8.11.1 64bit AMD64 OS only.
-Note2: Make sure you are using g++-4.9 as the default g++ compiler version on your build system.
+2. Make sure you are using g++-4.9 as the default g++ compiler version on your build system.
 The grpc libraries and openolt agent code has to be compiled with this g++ version.

+**Radisys RLT-3200G build environment note** :

+1. The build environment has been validated with only Stretch 9.13 64bit AMD64 OS only.
+2. Make sure you are using g++-6 as the default g++ compiler version on your build system.
+The grpc libraries and openolt agent code has to be compiled with this g++ version.

-## Build procedure
+## Openolt build procedure for Edgecore ASXvOLT16/ASGvOLT64

 Clone the `openolt` repository either from OpenCORD Gerrit: